 Any great novels you’d like to mention that aren’t as known as they should be?
 (Not an easy question to answer, of course, because there’s less chance we’d have heard of a book if it’s underappreciated. 🙂 😦 )

 My literary-trivia book is described and can be purchased here: Fascinating Facts About Famous Fiction Authors and the Greatest Novels of All Time.

-In addition to this weekly blog, I write the award-winning “Montclairvoyant” topical-humor column for Baristanet.com.
-The latest piece — about topics such as another broken developer promise — is here.
+In addition to this weekly blog, I write the 2003-started/award-winning “Montclairvoyant” topical-humor column for Baristanet.com.
+The latest weekly piece — about a return to school, an immigrant jail, and library funding — is here.